-How to find Course Mentor contact info: If students require academic content assistance, course mentors are eager to help!
-Students can find course mentor contact information within their course of study.
+How to find Course Instructor contact info: If students require academic content assistance, Course Instructors are eager to help!
+Students can find Course Instructor contact information within their course of study.

 L: Launch Process Information